Gochujang vs Ssamjang: Which Sauce Should You Buy?

 mushrooms or tofu with a strong sauce on the side

-Korean BBQ-style dinners at home
+Korean BBQ-style dinners at home, Bulgogi, Galbi, Bossam, & etcs.

 low-effort meals where the condiment has to carry the whole plate